Juan Travieso, Lonesome George (detail), 2012. Oil and acrylic on canvas.

 Megan McMillan, Sculpture

-Ethan Murrow, Painting
+Ethan Murrow, Drawing and Painting

 Jennifer Schmidt, Print and Paper